Abi-Repo/simple-todo-app/README.md

 # simple-todo-app
-I created a simple todo web app where people can add their day routine task and later on they mark it as completed when they finish the task.
+I created a simple todo web app where people can add their day routine tasks and later on they mark it as completed when they finish the task.
+The languages that i used is just the HTML and by using the js DOM methods.